blankoworld/makefly/doc/README.md

   * We created *pages/notices.md* file
   * After blog's compilation: *pub/mentions.html* file exists

-This allow you to create a full website only with static pages.
+This allow you to create a website with static pages.

+Note 1: Page result's name will be in lower case and will replace spaces with underscore (*_* char).

+Note 2: No dynamic link will be make to static page.
+You will need to modify template yourself to include a link to the static page.
+Cf. *Template ' structure* section.

 #### The 'special' directory